Open date: March 26th, 2020

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Hsu Lab (http://hsu.berkeley.edu) in the Department of Bioengineering (http://bioeng.berkeley.edu) and Innovative Genomics Institute (https://innovativegenomics.org/) at the University of California, Berkeley invites applications for a Postdoctoral Researcher position in the field of genome and protein engineering.
+The Hsu Laboratory in the Department of Bioengineering and Innovative Genomics Institute Building at the University of California, Berkeley seeks applications for a Jr/Assistant Specialist in the area of Genome Engineering.
+We are looking for a passionate and scientifically motivated person with the ability to learn new skills and concepts quickly under personal guidance, and then execute and troubleshoot experiments.
 Our research aims to understand and manipulate the genetic circuits that control brain and immune cell function to improve human health.
-We explore the rich biological diversity of nature to create new molecular technologies for genome and transcriptome engineering, perturb complex cellular processes at scale, and develop next-generation gene and cell therapies.
-To do this, our group draws from a palette of technologies including CRISPR-Cas, engineered viruses, genome sequencing, massively parallel reporter assays, and pooled genetic screens (Hsu Cell 2014, Tycko Molecular Cell 2016, Konermann Cell 2018, Zhang Cell 2018).
+To do this, our group draws from a palette of technologies including CRISPR-Cas, engineered viruses, genome sequencing, massively parallel reporter assays, and pooled genetic screens.
+Projects in the lab include developing new genome editing modalities, CRISPR detection of SARS-CoV-2/COVID-19, and high-throughput genetic screens.

 Minimum Basic Qualifications:

-Please direct all questions for this position to Patrick Hsu, email@example.com, with the subject line: Postdoc Position
+Please direct all questions for this position to Patrick Hsu, email@example.com, with the subject line: Specialist Position

 This position will remain open until filled.